egrinstein/egrinstein.github.io/_posts/2017-11-15-matplotlib.md

 ---

 Matplotlib is Python's most used library for scientific visualization.
 However, there are many ways to use it, and its syntax can be a little misleading.
-A good starting point is in https://matplotlib.org/faq/usage_faq.html.
-This post complements the aforementioned link by being a little more hands-on, without becoming an example-based tutorial.
-This tutorial is aimed at people who use Matplotlib, but are not sure of what they are doing.
+This post tries to be a more formal than the example-based tutorials out there without giving up on some examples.
 I am doing this as a reference to myself, to be honest.

-### Figures and \& Axes
+### Figures and & Axes

 First thing you have to remember is that there are two ways of using Matplotlib, the **global** way and the **local, object oriented** one.
 The latter is more readable and flexible, while the former is quicker to write.